 Improve Manufacturing Analytics with Dashboards

 Regardless of your specific role in manufacturing.
 Using dashboards for data and analytics will improve your ability to make data driven decisions.
 Dashboards are graphical views of your data that focus on Key Performance Indicators (KPIs) and metrics that are critical to the success of your organization.
-There are several types of standard dashboards such as Financial, Operations, Sales and Supply Chain.
+There are several types of standard dashboards such as Financial, Operations, Sales, and Supply Chain.
 When you want to get more value from your data, start with a simple dashboard that surfaces the 5-10 critical metrics for your company.
 You can always expand later, but start small and get value from your investment as quickly as possible.
 Often, I do this in weeks not months.
-This should not be a prolonged project, getting value quickly is the goal.
+This should not be a prolonged project, creating value quickly is our goal.

 Here are 3 ways to Improve Manufacturing Analytics with Dashboards

 1 – Accessibility of Data

 Dashboards enable everyone access the data on their computer, tablet or phone.
 They eliminate the need to login to various systems to pull reports and merge data in Excel to get to a final number.
 I often find companies struggle with management not being able to easily get the data they need to know how their area is performing.
 All of the data is in the system but not readily available to be used as information.
 Implementing dashboards automates the data processing and converts the data into easy to use graphics and metrics delivered to you with reliable products like Microsoft’s Power BI.
 Using an app on your phone you have access to your data wherever you are.

 2 – Focus on Critical Metrics and KPIs

 Now that everyone can access the dashboards.
 You can ensure they are all using the same information to improve your company.
 I often find key metrics for a organization are found on multiple reports.
 This can lead to data confusion, when multiple departments submit reports on the same metric with different results.